PLEASED TO MEET YOU

 Karina Atkinson - Course Administrator

 Karina is the co-founder and Executive Director of Para La Tierra.
 She obtained her undergraduate degree in Genetics from the University of Glasgow, and Masters in Zoology from Miami University.
 She is a Rolex Awards for Enterprise award winner (2012), Young Alumnus of the Year (2013, University of Glasgow), Global Conservation Fellow (2015, Miami University) TEDx University of Glasgow Fellow (2016), and Woman of the Year (2017, Valle de Aosta).
 She has published widely in both peer-reviewed and public media, mostly in the field of herpetology, and is actively involved in inventory projects in Paraguay.
 She is currently a Level 1 Investigator in the PRONII system of CONACyT with experience in a wide range of biological techniques including field and laboratory work.
-She has lived in Paraguay for eight years.
+She has lived in Paraguay for eleven years.